 Hotel and Restaurants

-There are three restaurants in the first basement level (B1) and two on the 3rd floor of the Kyoto Tower Building.
-On Tower Observation Level 3 is the Sky Lounge Café and Bar.
+Food and drink options in the tower building include Tower Terrace on the 3rd floor, Sky Lounge KUU on Observation Deck floor 3, TOWERLAND -ROOFTOP BAR & BBQ- on the 10th-floor roof, and the KYOTO TOWER SANDO food hall on B1.
 The Kyoto Tower Hotel occupies floors 5 – 9 with its reception on the 8th floor.
 See our articles Dining in Kyoto Tower and Kyoto Tower Hotel for more details.

 The History of Kyoto Tower